 Saving on anything is a thrill, saving on Xbox One games could be a game in itself.

-When you’re looking to save some on newer titles, aim for trade-in deals at retail stores that get you big discounts for the new game in exchange for taking your old games.
-With the right mix of titles and bonuses it’s pretty easy to wind up with a free game by trading in old games you have on disc.
-Amazon has an online game trade-in program that gets users Amazon credit instead of cash.
+With the right mix of titles and bonuses, it’s easy to wind up with a free game by trading in old games you have on disc.
+Amazon has an online game trade-in program that grants you a discount before you’ve mailed your game.
 GameStop offers cash and store credit for trade-ins, though you’ll always get less cash value than store credit.
 Best Buy and Wal-Mart offer trade-in programs at some of their stores too.
 Whatever you do, check the value of your games on their websites before you go to their stores.

 Xbox One Games Ratings

-Everyone 10 and up has some mild violence but is too bad.
+E10+ is for Everyone 10 and Up.
+These games have some mild violence but nothing too bad.
 T for Teen is where you need to start paying attention to what you’re buying.
 These games have more mischief and possibly some humor not appropriate for kids.
 M for Mature and A for Adult are self-explanatory.
 You need a photo ID to buy Mature and Adult games in the United States.